 The Sri Dharmaraja king was later released after an accord of which Java agreed to let Candabhanu rule over Sri Dharmaraja again as a tributary state of Java.
 He ruled about seven years then once again an epidemic broke out.
 As many people died, the royal families tried to flee by boats but, according to the Sri Dharmaraja chronicle, all were perished.
 It was the last of the Sri Vijayan kings, as remembered by the Sri Dharmaraja tradition (Notes: The end of Sri Dhamaraja-version A).
 There was however a conflicting information provided by the other version of the chronicle.
 The version B of the chronicle mentions that Candabhanu died amid the epidemic, but some family members survived (Notes: The end of Sri Dhamaraja-version B).
 The next emergence of Sri Vijayan kings trying to regroup themselves in the second half of the fourteenth century at Champapura confirms the validity of the last account (Nokor Champa and the Lao Kingdom of Lang-xang: Nokor Prah Kanta).

 Unlike other contenders who were looking to cash-in on the maritime venture, Java already commanded a strong authority of the South China Sea.
 After the decline of Sri Vijaya and the fall of the Great Khan, Java had already established sole control of the straight of Malaka.
-At the same time that king U-tong extended his control from Ayudhya to Sri Dharmaraja, the Majapahit court had also started its own expansion into the Malay peninsular.
+At the same time that king U-tong extended his control from Ayudhya to Sri Dharmaraja, the Majapahit court had also started its own expansion into the Malay Peninsular.
 With the help of his minister, Gaja mada, Hayam Vuruk (Rajasanakara) extended his control over many islands of southern China Sea and over some territory of the ancient Malayu.
-Evidences show that Javanese interest in Sri Dhammaraja was not about making a new venture, but was in the process of eliminating potential rivalry from the region.
-By doing so, the Javanese court challenged the Chinese emperor of the Ming Dynasty who, in the process of setting his seatrade venture with the west, already had plan to bring the Sri Vijayan legacy back to its old past.
+Evidences show that Javanese interest in Sri Dhammaraja was not about making a new venture, but was in the process of eliminating potential rivalry from the Sri Vijaya.
+By doing so, the Javanese court had to face the Ming Dynasty who, in the process of setting his sea trade venture with the west already had a plan to bring the Sri Vijayan legacy back to its glory past.

 In 1370, the emperor of China sent an ambassador to (the king of San-fo-tsi) to represent himself (by an ambassador to the court of China).
 The next year, the king named Ma-ha-la-thcha pa-la-pou, sent ambassadors bringing a letter written on a sheet of gold and brought along tribute.